duvalcyril/strava-activities/README.md

 That's a daily average of `21 km`, a weekly average of `136 km` and a monthly average of `543 km` 🐣

+I burned `27771 calories` doing so, that's about `103` pizza slices 🍕
 <!--END_SECTION:strava-totals-->

 ## Activities